BRS will win 95-105 out of total 119 seats in Telangana Assembly polls: KCR | Politics

 Rao, also known as KCR, described the 'Gujarat model' (for development) as ''bogus'' and alleged that Prime Minister Narendra Modi has let down the country.
 Those from other states now point out that the 'Telangana model' is inevitable for the country, he said.

 Observing that no party can win elections on the basis of caste or religion, he said the BRS is treating all sections of society equally.
-This is the secret of the success of BRS, said Rao.
+This is the secret of BRS' success, Rao said.

 Politics should be based on people's issues and not on petty matters, he contended.